Let It Rain (Eric Clapton song): Composition

 AllMusic writer Matthew Greenwald notes, the song is "led by a striking electric guitar riff" with "the melody [being] woven elegantly around the simple, almost folk-like chord changes".
 Speaking to the lyrics, the critic recalled "the clever use of "rain" and "reign" regarding the power of love is the core here" and thinks that "Clapton and Bramlett utilize it quite well.”
 Regarding the instrumental music work on the title, Greenwald finishes his song analysis by stating the "song has some striking instrumental sections, including a lovely, brief section by Stephen Stills".
 The song is in the key of D major.
 The melody has a strong resemblance to that of Stills's own song "Questions", recorded by both Buffalo Springfield and Crosby, Stills, Nash & Young, and Clapton himself acknowledged its influence on "Let It Rain".

 Release

 The song was released with the B-side of "Easy Now" in 1972 on a 7" vinyl gramophone record.
 Besides being released as a single in 1972 and on the original album in 1970, the song is featured on various compilation albums, including Eric Clapton at His Best (1972), Backtrackin' (1984), Crossroads (1988), The Cream of Clapton (1995) and Complete Clapton (2007).
 A live interpretation of the track can be found on the video album Live at Montreux 1986, released on September 19, 2006.
 In total, the track has been released on over 15 albums.
-Live concert versions by Derek & the Dominoes are featured on their albums In Concert (1973) and Live at the Fillmore (1994).
+Live concert versions by Derek & the Dominos are featured on their albums In Concert (1973) and Live at the Fillmore (1994).